Muhliscm/Ibm-Professional-Data-Analyst-Capstone-Final-repor/README.md

 - Dashboards
 - Presenting finding

-Tools used: Python, Sql, Cognos Analytics and power point
+Tools used: Python, Sql, Cognos Analytics,  power point , Apis,

-Data collection :
-Data collected from stackoverflow usig
+Data collected from stackoverflow using stack overflow job api and web scraping

+Data wrangling and explonatory data analysis is done by using python

+Data viz and dash board are created by Cognos Analytics bi

+Final Presentation in Power point as in the name "capstone story.pptx"